 We have had plants by this name for a number of years trying to find more information about it.
 We can't find a good description of this willow that was discovered by the famous English plantsman E.A.
 Bowles and no one seems to know its other parent.
-It is possible that what we have is not this hybrid, but a cross between Salix viminalis and S. aurita, another common English Willow.
+It is most likely that what we have is not this hybrid, but a three-way cross between Salix viminalis, Salix aurita and Salix caprea (perhaps xsmithiana x aurita).
+Alternatively it could be a cross between viminalis, caprea and cinerea!
+It is certainly not the same as the aurita x viminalis hybrid we offer as the leaves and habit are entirely different.
 The one comment I found on 'Bowles Hybrid' in that it has long leaves like Salix viminalis.
 Ours has 3-4in ovate leaves!
 What we do know is that it is one heck of a vigorous grower that produces the strongest, toughest, heaviest rods of any willow in our collection; it is also densely twiggy at the bottom of the rods, making it impenetrable.
 It tolerates heavy wet soils, exposed locations and even coastal salt-laden winds (as does Salix viminalis); but no willows survive submersion in salt water.

 USES: A great ornamental tree where you want a dense, relatively upright tree that makes a fantastic windbreak because of it's vigour and dense growth.
 Also would make a dense hedge and as far as I know deer don't like it as I have never seen damage on it.
 Also it is the ultimate willow for coarse basketry, living willow structures and firewood!

 ovate leaf = an egg-shaped leaf, broader end at the base

 $12.50 per bundle of 5

 Growth habit of coppiced plants: long rods at left, dense side branching center, thick young rods at right.